-Why is there so much controversy about keto and type 2 diabetes?
+Why is there so much controversy about reversing type 2 diabetes with keto?

 It doesn’t work for everyone.
 There are a lot of variables that go along with type 2 Diabetes.
 This is a condition that slowly emerges usually later in life due to many years of poor diet and lack of exercise.

 In some cases it is genetic, a person’s beta cells fail for unknown reasons and the insulin receptors don’t function properly, but this is a fairly rare condition.

 The sooner someone identifies the problem and takes steps to improve the condition the better chance they will have at reversing type 2 diabetes with a low carbohydrate Ketogenic Diet.

 We don’t develop type 2 diabetes overnight, it will take discipline, patience and time to heal.

 Quite often the low carbohydrate diet doesn’t work to reverse insulin resistance because the individual gives up to soon and doesn’t give it enough time.
 Insulin resistance is usually a slowly progressive illness that can take 1 or 2 decades to manifest.
 You didn’t get sick overnight and you’re not going to heal overnight.

 The bottom line is that even if a low carbohydrate diet doesn’t improve insulin sensitivity enough to eliminate the need for medication.
 Reducing the foods that spike blood sugar will definitely lower blood glucose levels and reduce the need to take as much medication.

 One question I get quite often on Quora is: How can I reverse Type 2 diabetes naturally?

 Remember, almost all medication has side effects and many of the side effects/complications don’t manifest until years later.
 So reversing type 2 diabetes naturally is by far the best choice for long term health.